AkshitMathur/Classes_And_Objects/README.md

 - Reusability: Classes allow code reuse through inheritance and composition.
 Once a class is defined, it can be reused in multiple programs or projects, reducing duplication and effort.

--Maintainability: By encapsulating data and methods within classes, code becomes easier to maintain.
+- Maintainability: By encapsulating data and methods within classes, code becomes easier to maintain.
 Changes to a class can be made in one place, and all objects of that class will automatically reflect the changes.

 - Scalability: Object-oriented design supports scalability by allowing the addition of new classes and methods without affecting existing code.
 This makes it easier to expand and enhance programs over time.